michaelangeliu/learning/rust/README.md

         - needs to be annotated because Rust isn't able to infer the kind of collection
     - first avalue of `args` is the binary (like in C)
 - `fs::read_to_string` takes a file_path and returns a `std::io::Result<String>`

+### Refactoring to Improve Modularity and Error Handling

+- Separate functionality so each function is responsbile for a single task.
+Keeps the `main` function from being cluttered
+    - currently parses arguments and reads the file
+- Group configuration variables into one structure to make their purpose clear
+    - `query` and `file_path` are for configuraiton, but `contents` is business logic
+- `expect` will print an error when reading the file fails, but too generic
+    - could be missing file, could incorrect permissions, etc.
+- `expect` being used in multiple places can trigger an `index out of bounds` error if there are not enough arguments
+    - consolidating the error-handling code in one place helps future maintainers and ensures we're printing meaningful messages

+#### Separation of Concerns for Binary Projects

+- Split into _main.rs_ and _lib.rs_ and move the logic into _lib.rs_
+- if the command line parsing logic is small, it can remain in _main.rs_
+    - if it gets complicated, move it to _lib.rs_
+- Limit `main` function to
+    - calling the command line parsing logic with the argument values
+    - setting up any other configuration
+    - calling a `run` function in _lib.rs_
+    - handling the error if `run` returns an error
+- _main.rs_ handles running the program
+    - since `main` cannot be tested directly, should be small enough to verify correctness by reading it
+- _lib.rs_ handles the business logic